Great Fire of London: Tuesday

 Tuesday, 4 September was the day of greatest destruction.
 The Duke of York's command post at Temple Bar, where Strand meets Fleet Street, was supposed to stop the fire's westward advance towards the Palace of Whitehall.
 He hoped that the River Fleet would form a natural firebreak, making a stand with his firemen from the Fleet Bridge and down to the Thames.
 However, early on Tuesday morning, the flames jumped over the Fleet and outflanked them, driven by the unabated easterly gale, forcing them to run for it.

 By mid-morning the fire had breached the wide affluent luxury shopping street of Cheapside.
 James's firefighters created a large firebreak to the north of the conflagration, although it was breached at multiple points.
 Through the day, the flames began to move eastward from the neighbourhood of Pudding Lane, straight against the prevailing east wind and towards the Tower of London with its gunpowder stores.
 The garrison at the Tower took matters into their own hands after waiting all day for requested help from James's official firemen, who were busy in the west.
 They created firebreaks by blowing up houses on a large scale in the vicinity, halting the advance of the fire.

-Everybody had thought St. Paul's Cathedral a safe refuge, with its thick stone walls and natural firebreak in the form of a wide empty surrounding plaza.
-It had been crammed full of rescued goods and its crypt filled with the tightly packed stocks of the printers and booksellers in adjoining Paternoster Row.
-However, the building was covered in wooden scaffolding, undergoing piecemeal restoration by Christopher Wren.
-The scaffolding caught fire on Tuesday night.
-Within half an hour, the lead roof was melting, and the books and papers in the crypt were burning.
+With its thick stone walls and a wide, empty plaza which could serve as a firebreak, it was assumed St. Paul's Cathedral would be a safe refuge from the fire.
+It had been crammed full of rescued goods, and its crypt was filled with the tightly packed stocks of the printers and booksellers in adjoining Paternoster Row.
+However, as it was undergoing restoration at the direction of Christopher Wren, the church was covered in wooden scaffolding.
+This caught fire on Tuesday night, and within half an hour, the lead roof was melting, and the books and papers in the crypt were burning.
 The cathedral was quickly a ruin.